compulim/experiment-accessibility-quirks/README.md

 </section>
 ```

-When an element is appended after 3, Windows Narrator will read it.
+When an element is appended after 3, Narrator will read it.

-However, when an element is inserted before 3, Windows Narrator will ignore it.
+However, when an element is inserted before 3, Narrator will ignore it.

 ## Live region with same content